 We are very grateful for the assistance of our collaborating programs and student organizations in promoting RISE and helping to plan and execute MEUS.
-The ME Graduate Council (MEGC) contributed as judges for our RISE awards and assisted with Author Check-In, and ASME and PTS were instrumental in the "retro video game" reception theme and activities.
-Please make sure to stop by during the reception to play a variety of retro video games!
+The ME Graduate Council (MEGC) contributed as judges for our RISE awards and assisted with Author Check-In, and ASME and PTS assisted with logistics throughout the day!

 ASME (American Society of Mechanical Engineers)

 ASME is an organization devoted to the enrichment of the UM Mechanical Engineering experience.
 Through seminars with professors, corporate information sessions, and visits to companies, ASME allows students to see the applications of classroom learning in the real world.
 Additionally, ASME works to create a community within the Mechanical Engineering Department by helping with events such as the ME Pancake Breakfast, Halloween Bash, and the ME T-shirt Contest.
 ASME provides an opportunity for students to meet and network through various social events, intramural sports, and community service.
 To learn more about our chapter, visit our website at http://www.umich.edu/~asme/.

 PTS (Pi Tau Sigma)